HISTORY OF THE

 Happily in 1906, Dr. R.E.
-Webster enthusiastically revived the Hunt and soon regular meets and steeplechases took place.
-As Dr. R. E. Webster was the Master of the Hunt in 1907, he organized the purchase of a farm on Bowesville Road.
+Webster enthusiastically revived the hunt and soon regular meets and steeplechases took place.
+As Dr. R. E. Webster was the master of the hunt in 1907, he organized the purchase of a farm on Bowesville Road.
 The property eventually became that of the Ottawa Hunt and Golf Club on Hunt Club Road.
 In 1909, Lord Grey build and opened a clubhouse.
-Dr. Webster’s granddaughter, Mrs. Barbara Webster-Taylor of Maitland, Ontario was an active supporter of the Hunt until her death in 2001.
+Dr. Webster’s granddaughter, Barbara Webster-Taylor of Maitland, Ontario was an active supporter of the hunt until her death in 2001.

 Activities were interrupted in 1940 with the outbreak of the Second World War and were revived shortly after in 1947.
-A pack of American foxhounds was kennelled in Rockcliffe under the aegis of Major General C. C. Mann, who acted as honorary Huntsman.
-Joint Masters were Captain Mayburry and Mrs. Mann.
+A pack of American foxhounds was kenneled in Rockcliffe under the aegis of Major General C. C. Mann, who acted as honorary huntsman.
+Joint masters were Captain Mayburry and Mrs. Mann.
 In 1948, when the Manns left Ottawa, the pack returned to Aylmer.

-Historical data collected and compiled by Lt.
+Historical data originally collected and compiled by Lt.
 Col. N. A. [Bucky] Buckingham.
 August 1998

 Since 1998, the Hunt has continued under the leadership of several masters of the hunt and of the hounds.
 The pack has also diversified, and recently welcomed six new hound puppies: Sulphur, Spartan, Skyla, Sigrid, Sheriff, and Sophie.
 We look forward to a memorable 150th Anniversary year, with many exciting and special events planned for members and the public.